 Mad Barn’s AminoTrace+ mineral and vitamin supplement has been specifically formulated to meet the needs of insulin-resistant horses.

-Although not all horses with IR are obese, most usually gain weight and so an increase in exercise is very important for the affected horse.
+Although not all horses with IR are obese, most usually gain weight, so an increase in exercise is very important for the affected horse.
 Staying active can help manage the amount of glucose in the horse’s blood and as a result, decrease insulin production.

 Physical activity cannot be ignored when dealing with insulin resistance; it must be combined with a diet change to help improve the horse’s condition.